Department of Psychology and Sociology

 1

-Every student is required to take all following four courses.
+Every student is required to take the following four courses.
 For substitution, a student must acquire approval from both the graduate coordinator and the department chair.

 2